Dealing With Difficult Emotions

 My fear of being around those bullies is a sign that they have gone too far.
 Perhaps I should talk about what's going on with a school counselor.

 - Learn how to change your mood.
 At a certain point, you'll want to shift from a negative mood into a positive one.
 Otherwise your thinking may get stuck on how bad things are, and that can drag you down into feeling worse.
 Try doing things that make you happy, even if you don't feel like it at the time.
-For example, you might not be in the mood to go out after a breakup, but going to the mall or watching a funny movie with friends can lift you out of that negative space.
+For example, you might not be in the mood to go out after a breakup, but going for a walk or watching a funny movie with friends can lift you out of that negative space.

 - Build positive emotions.
 Positive feelings create a sense of happiness and well being.
 Make it a habit to notice and focus on what's good in your life — even the little things, like the praise your dad gave you for fixing his bookshelves or how great the salad you made for lunch tastes.
 Noticing the good things even when you're feeling bad can help you shift the emotional balance from negative to positive.